 I presented a first overview of the project in my dissertation, "Manchu and the Study of Language in China (1607–1911)," defended at Princeton University in 2015.
-I'm currently working to complement and eventually supersede it through a series of publications:
+I am currently working to complement and eventually supersede it through a series of publications:

 Manchu and Mandarin Chinese

-- "Mandarin over Manchu: Court-Sponsored Qing Lexicography and Its Subversion in Korea and Japan," forthcoming in Harvard Journal of Asiatic Studies 77.1 (June 2017).
+- "Mandarin over Manchu: Court-Sponsored Qing Lexicography and Its Subversion in Korea and Japan," Harvard Journal of Asiatic Studies 77.2 (2017): 363–406.
 Earlier versions were presented at the 14th International Conference on the History of Science in East Asia, Paris, July 6–10, 2015 and at the Bernhard Karlgren Seminar Series, University of Gothenburg, October 15, 2015.

 The Manchu Language and Chinese Phonological Scholarship

 - "Alphabets avant la lettre: Phonographic Experiments in Late Imperial China,'' Twentieth-Century China 41.3 (2016): 234–57.